Cartm1n/Sorting-files/README.md

 # Sorting-files
- Sorts files of different extensions into folders
+The program allows you to sort files of various extensions by folder.
+It is also possible to create separate folders.